Frequently Asked Questions

 College credit courses combine the experiential learning that is part of all Dragons programs with a set of assignments specific to each college-level course.
 By the start of your program, you will be introduced to the instructor who will guide you though the college course(s).
 All course work will be submitted to the instructor to be assessed.
 The instructor will determine a final course grade after completion of all course work.
 Further details on coursework are provided in syllabi.

-For more details, sample syllabi can be provided upon request.
 For all courses, assignments that must be completed during a program can be done without a laptop.
 This is in line with our technology policy which does not permit internet-enabled devices.

 Yes, there is an additional cost for college credit courses.
 Learn more about costs and registration for optional college credit on this page.